amazon-connect/amazon-connect-chat-ui-examples/cloudformationTemplates/startChatContactAPI/README.md

     - Enter the Contact Flow id and Instance Id that you would like to test with.
 These are added as Lambda environment variables.
         - `contactFlowId`: You can find the contact flow id when viewing a contact flow.
 For example, if the arn for your flow is 'arn:aws:connect:us-west-2:123456789012:instance/11111111-1111-1111-1111-111111111111/contact-flow/22222222-2222-2222-2222-222222222222', the contact flow id is '22222222-2222-2222-2222-222222222222'
         - `instanceId`: This is the id of the instance you want to use.
 You can find this on the Amazon Connect console or when viewing the contact flow.
 For example, if the arn for your flow is 'arn:aws:connect:us-west-2:123456789012:instance/11111111-1111-1111-1111-111111111111/contact-flow/22222222-2222-2222-2222-222222222222', the instance id is '11111111-1111-1111-1111-111111111111'
 2) Once the stack has launched you can call the API from your website.
 Follow the steps below to see how you can call this API using our pre-built chat widget or by building out your own UX.

 ## Prebuilt Chat Widget
-If you want to add the customer chat widget (that is available in the Test Chat experience in the Amazon Connect website) to your website, here are the steps to do so:
+If you want to add the customer chat widget (that is available in the Test Chat experience in the Amazon Connect website) to your website, here are the steps to do so.
+You can also refer to the `widgetIndex.html` file in this repo to see an example of how to use the widget.

 1. In your website's html code, import the 'amazon-connect-chat-interface.js' file from this repo.